thedarkwriter/courseware-lms-content/video/variables_templates_LVM.md

 ## Getting started

-In this lesson, I'll introduce variables and templates, show how to create an EPP template, and use the hash syntax to pass variables to an EPP template.
-Once a variable is assigned a value in a Puppet manifest, the variable can be used throughout the manifest to yield the assigned value.
-Through templates, these variables can be incorporated into the content of any files a Puppet manifest manages.
+In this lesson, I'll introduce variables and templates.
+I'll show you how to create an EPP template, then use the hash syntax to populate the EPP template with variables defined in a Puppet manifest.

-While it's convenient to introduce variables and templates here as a pair, variables are used along with many of Puppet's other features to help write adaptable Puppet code.
+While it's convenient to introduce variables and templates together, variables are also used along with many of Puppet's other features to help write adaptable Puppet code.

+To give you a concrete example as I discuss these topics, I'll expand on the Pasture module I began in the previous lesson.
+Adding variables and templates to make the module more adaptable.
+Rather than having all my configuration options hard-coded into the module, I'll begin defining the interface that will let these options be customized through Puppet.

-To get started, I enter the following command:
+To get started, I'll use the quest begin command to set up the environment for this
+lesson:

     quest begin variables_and_templates

 ## Variables

-Variables allow a value to be bound to a name, which can then be used later in the manifest.
+Defining a variable in Puppet binds a value to a variable name.
+That variable name can then be used anywhere in your manifest to refer back to the assigned value.

-A variable name is prefixed with a `$` (dollar sign), and a value is assigned with the `=` operator.
+In the Puppet language, a variable name is prefixed with a `$` (dollar sign), and a value is assigned with the `=` operator.
 Assigning a short string to a variable, for example, looks like this:

 ```puppet
 $my_variable = 'look, a string!'
 ```

 Once I have defined a variable, I can use it anywhere in my manifest where I want to use the assigned value.
-Note that variables are parse-order dependent, which means that a variable must be defined before it can be used.
+Note, however, that unlike resources, variables are parse-order dependent, which means that a variable has to be defined in your above the place where it's used.
-Trying to use an undefined variable will result in a special `undef` value.
+Also note that trying to use an undefined variable won't always lead to an error.
-Though this may result in explicit errors, in some cases it will still lead to a valid catalog with unexpected contents.
+An undefined variable has a special `undef` value, which may or may not cause compilation errors or unexpected behaviours depending on how it's used later in a manifest.

-Puppet variables are technically *constants* from the perspective of the Puppet parser as it parses Puppet code to create a catalog.
-Once a variable is assigned, the value is fixed and cannot be changed.
-Here, the *variability* refers to the fact that a variable can have a different value set across different Puppet runs or across different systems in my infrastructure.
+Despite the name, Puppet variables are technically *constants* from the perspective of the Puppet parser as it parses Puppet code to create a catalog.
+This means that once a variable is assigned, the value is fixed and cannot be changed later in the manifest.
+Here, the *variability* refers to the fact that a variable can have a different value set across different Puppet runs or across different nodes, not that it can change within the same manifest.

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-I'll start by setting up a few variables.
-I'll define the default character the cowsay application will use, the port we want to service to run on, and path of the configuration file.
+I'll adapting the pasture module by setting up a few variables.
+I'll use variables to define the default haracter the cowsay application will use, the port we want to service to run on, and path of the configuration file.

-First I open my `init.pp` manifest.
+First I'll open the `init.pp` manifest.

     vim pasture/manifests/init.pp

-I assign these variables at the top of my class.
-Replace the hard-coded references to the `/etc/pasture_config.yaml` configuration filepath with the variable.
+I'll assign these variables at the top of the class, then replace the hard-coded references to the `/etc/pasture_config.yaml` configuration filepath with the variable.